konosp/dbt-airflow-docker-compose/README.md

 ## Project Notes
 Because the project directories (`./scripts_postgres`, `./sample_data`, `./dbt` and `./airflow`) are defined as volumes in `docker-compose.yml`, they are directly accessible from within the containers.
 This means:
+* On Airflow startup the existing models are compiled as part of the initialisation script.
+If you make changes to the models, you need to re-compile them.
+Two options:
+* * From the host machine navigate to `./dbt` and then `dbt compile`
+* * Attach to the container by `docker exec -it dbt-airflow-docker_airflow_1 /bin/bash`.
+This will open a session directly in the container running Airflow.
+Then CD into `/dbt` and  `dbt compile`.
+In general attaching to the container, helps a lot in debugging.
 * You can make changes to the dbt models from the host machine, `dbt compile` them and on the next DAG update they will be available (beware of changes that are major and require `--full-refresh`).
-* Changes on the `dag.py` file (or introduction of new files) will appear in the Airflow Admin console.
+* The folder `./airflow/dags` stores the DAG files.
+Changes on the `dag.py` file (or introduction of new files) will appear after a few minutes in the Airflow Admin console because the folder is mounted on the container.
 This is handy so you do not have to turn docker-compose down and up all the time.

 Credit to the very helpful repository: https://github.com/puckel/docker-airflow